-In [b-IEC 61000-1-5], and example of HPEM and background for research of HPEM, an introduction of HPEM generators, and summaries of test results on devices such as a PC are described.
+In [b-IEC 61000-1-5], an example of HPEM and background for research of HPEM as well as an introduction to HPEM generators and summaries of test results on devices such as a PC are described.
 In conduction, a lightning-surge generation is included as a HPEM generator.
-Also, Chapter 7 touches on countermeasure concepts, and describes countermeasure methods such as shielding and surge-voltage protection, as well as the existence of alternative countermeasure methods such as active protection or system degeneration, error detection and error collection software.
+In addition, chapter 7 of [b-IEC 61000-1-5] touches on countermeasure concepts and describes countermeasure methods such as shielding and surge-voltage protection, as well as the existence of alternative countermeasure methods such as active protection or system degeneration, error detection and error collection software.